Validark/rbx-safe-types/README.md

 # How to use

-To install, run one of the following commands, depending on your operating system:
+To install, run one of the following commands, depending on your operating system.
+Afterwards you will need to reload the window:

 ## Windows
 ```